humwer/template_project/README.md

   + can get pages;
   + can click buttons;
   + can get text from elements;
-  + can set text into elements.
+  + can set text into elements;
+  + can find text in elements by regular expressions.